PiotrJustyna/zero/README.md

 # What is zero?

-Zero is a silly little realtime rendering/game project I'm working on in my spare time.
+Zero is a silly little realtime rendering project I'm working on in my spare time.
 It is an exercise in using:

 * Haskell
 * OpenGL (GPipe to be more specific)